 Jennifer Lee Program Director

-Now in her tenth year supporting the students of the Santa Clara Unified School District, Jennifer Lee took a circuitous route to find her true calling in education.
+Now in her eleventh year supporting the students of the Santa Clara Unified School District, Jennifer Lee took a circuitous route to find her true calling in education.
 While on the road to medical school, Jennifer obtained a Bachelor of Science in Biology and a Bachelor of Arts in Psychology at Stanford University.
 During this time, she was also a teacher and coordinator of the undergraduate core biology lab sequence at her university in addition to being the coordinator of the undergraduate advising program.
-It was through these opportunities and her many years of experience mentoring peers that she realized her passion, all along, had been education.
-As a result, Jennifer made the difficult decision to not apply to medical school and instead enrolled in the Stanford Teacher Education Program, earning her Master’s degree in Education and subsequent teaching credentials in both science and math.
-Prior to her role as the director of the 49ers STEM Leadership Institute, Jennifer taught science, math, and AVID in the Santa Clara Unified School District for seven years while providing innovative opportunities for students through school and district programs such as Odyssey of the Mind, Destination Imagination, and GAINS.
+It was through these opportunities and her many years of experience mentoring peers that she realized her true passion was education.
+As a result, Jennifer made the decision to enroll in the Stanford Teacher Education Program, earning her Master’s degree in Education and subsequent teaching credentials in both science and math.
+Prior to her role as the director of the 49ers STEM Leadership Institute, Jennifer taught science, math, and AVID in the Santa Clara Unified School District for seven years while providing innovative opportunities for students through school and district programs.
 A proponent of inquiry-based learning, she is excited to continue her work with students, but now as the leader of a highly qualified team of teachers in a state-of-the-art program with the platform to enhance student learning and create further opportunities for the next generation’s young STEM leaders.

-In her spare time, Jennifer enjoys spending time with her family (parents and three younger siblings), reading, watching movies and TV shows, and adding to her ridiculous number of Winnie the Pooh (and friends) and Tsum Tsum collectibles.
+In her spare time, Jennifer enjoys spending time with her family (parents and three younger siblings), gardening (not well), baking (for others), and watching movies and TV shows (mostly medical and horror/thriller themed).

 Janet Wu Program & Technology Manager, Cabrillo Middle School

 Janet Wu began working with the program in its second year, bringing with her a lot of previous experience working as a former educator and program lead.
-She holds a B.S. in Neurobiology/Physiology with a minor in Education from UC Davis and a Math/Science Credential from Sacramento State University.
-Prior to joining the 49ers STEM Leadership Institute team, she was a high school math teacher in Sacramento for 6 years, teaching a variety of classes ranging from Algebra 1 to Pre-Calculus and being trained for AP Calculus.
+She holds a B.S. in Neurobiology & Physiology with a minor in Education from University of California, Davis and a Math and Science Credential from Sacramento State University.
+Prior to joining the 49ers STEM Leadership Institute team in 2015, she was a high school math teacher in Sacramento for 6 years, teaching a variety of classes ranging from Algebra 1 to Pre-Calculus and being trained for AP Calculus.
 She also held the position of Department Chair and Program Lead for the school’s Technology, Engineering, and Design Academy.
 Janet strongly believes that teaching responsibility and solid work ethic to students, in addition to content knowledge and skills, is imperative for the transition into adulthood.

-When she’s not managing the Chevron STEMZONE at Cabrillo Middle School, Janet enjoys running and sewing in her free time.
+When she’s not managing the Chevron STEMZONE at Cabrillo Middle School, Janet enjoys spending time with her husband and exploring their new neighborhood in San Francisco.

 Kaitlyn Shorrock Program & Technology Manager, Santa Clara High School